narasimhachakravarti/EVA-Assignment5/README.md

         3. Test:99.00
     3. Analysis:
         1. We can analyse that size 5 kernel is where we can start seeing patterns
-        2. Model is still overfitting , may be we are thinking apun hi Bhagwan hai :P and I also need params less than 10k to pass the assignment
+        2. Model is still overfitting , may be we are thinking apun hi Bhagwan hai :P and we also need params less than 10k to pass the assignment

-5. File 5: Increase modal capacity, by see the data we see we need little transformation of slight rotation
+5. File 5:
+    1. Target: Increase modal capacity, and also add slight rotation to the modal
-    1. Result:
+    2. Result:
         1. Parameter:8,346
         2. Train:99.14
         3. Test:99.41 (7th EPOCH)
+    3. Analysis:
+        1. We do have a good model